 Research Compliance

-UB’s Institutional Review Boards (IRB) are responsible for the review and approval of all proposed research involving human subjects at University of Bridgeport.
-Such proposed research activities must be approved by the designated IRB prior to the collection of any data or conducting any experiments.
-UB subscribes to CITI Program’s courses in Human Subjects Research for required training.
+University of Bridgeport’s Institutional Review Boards (IRB) are responsible for the review and approval of all proposed research involving human.
+Such proposed research activities must be approved by the IRB prior to the collection of any data or conducting any experiments.
+UB subscribes to CITI Program’s courses in human subjects research for required training.

 Proposed research may be exempt, expedited (single IRB member review), or require the review of the fully convened IRB.
 This is determined by the IRB administrator in consultation with IRB Co-chairs.
 The fully convened IRB meets four times a semester on set dates to review faculty and student research proposals determined to require full board review.
 UB’s Human Research Protection Program Plan is in compliance with the U.S. Department of Health and Human Services’ Code of Federal Regulations 45 CFR 46.

-If you are not sure about the status of your proposed research, email irb@bridgeport.edu.
+If you are not sure about the status of your proposed research, email .

 The University recognizes the biological and biomedical research offers great opportunities for a better understanding of biological mechanisms and pathways that lead to targeted and more effective therapies for diseases and harmful conditions.
 Therefore, working at an appropriate biosafety containment level and with the appropriate safety precautions is essential for mitigating those risks.